Medically reviewed on August 12, 2018

 Use: Labeled Indications

-Hypersensitivity to flunisolide or any component of the formulation; acute status asthmaticus or other acute asthma episodes
+Primary treatment of status asthmaticus or other acute asthma episodes of asthma requiring intensive measures

-Asthma: Oral Inhalation: 160 mcg twice daily (morning and evening); maximum dose: 320 mcg twice daily
+Patients not currently on inhaled corticosteroids: Initial: 160 mcg twice daily; maximum dose: 320 mcg twice daily

 Refer to adult dosing.

-Children 6 to 11 years: 80 mcg twice daily (morning and evening); maximum dose: 160 mcg twice daily
+Children 6 to 11 years: Initial: 80 mcg twice daily; maximum dose: 160 mcg twice daily

 Children ≥12 years and Adolescents: Refer to adult dosing.